Dear Money Coach: I Want to Move Across the Country. What’s Next?

 3. How do I feel about leaving my current home?

-Make sure you’re emotionally prepared for the change before you make the decision to move.
+Make sure you’re emotionally prepared for the change before you decide to move.

-If you have strong ties to your community, moving away can be really tough.
-Are you prepared for the isolation?
+Moving away can be challenging if you have strong ties to your community.
+Are you prepared for a bit of isolation?
 Researching the area and understanding cultural norms can go a long way.
-So can creating a plan to build a new social network, including finding new hobbies.
+In addition, consider creating a plan to build a new social network, including finding new hobbies.

 4. Do you have a solid plan?